marcelauliano/MitoHiFi/README.md

 ### Installation

-There are two ways to install MitoHifi.v2 at the moment; (i) mannually - and then you will need to have all the dependencies installed in your PATH, or with (ii) a singularity image.
+There are two ways to install MitoHifi.v2.2; (i) with a singularity image (highly recommended) or (ii) manually - and then you will need to have all the dependencies installed in your PATH.

 ### Manual installation - Dependencies